NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/premis-architecture/index.md

 Typically, this is the **smallest** described size in any of our metadata management systems.
 This is expanded upon in the following text about [intellectual entities and unique IDs](/intellectual-sip-scope).

-The metadata at the core describes the IE that the SIP represents.
+The metadata at the root of the SIP, describes the IE that the SIP holds representations of.
 The representations are different data renditions of the IE, and thus do not have their own discrete descriptive metadata.
 SIPs therefore have metadata about, and representations of, intellectual content.